andreamicheli/oopsie/README.md

 - **Mobile Devices**: Tapping the right or left side of the screen.

 Avoid all obstacles and aim to score 25 points!
 If you get hit by an obstacle, a retry screen will appear.
 Successfully scoring 25 points will lead to a congratulatory screen with a button to access the next level.
 After completing Level 3, the final screen provides a link to the homepage, where you can freely explore all three levels.

+You can find the GitHub repository of the project at this link: [github.com/andreamicheli/oopsie](https://oopsie-delta.vercel.app/) Give a start! 😜